 Here are some tips on how you can build resilience even when you’re under a lot of stress, coping with increasing demands, and constant change.

-Practice mindfulness: Research has shown that mindfulness provides the clarity needed to make the right decisions, solve problems, and to be less reactive to situations.
+Practice mindfulness: Research has shown that mindfulness provides the clarity needed to make the right decisions, solve problems, and be less reactive to situations.
 It’s also been shown to reduce stress and improve resilience and engagement.
 It has real potential to make workplaces happier, healthier and more productive places to be.
 Why not consider introducing mindfulness workshops and training into your organisation?

-The next resilience tip is deal with one thing at a time: Don’t multitask as this makes you less effective and productive, more stressed and more prone to being distracted.
+The next resilience tip is to deal with one thing at a time: Don’t multitask as this makes you less effective and productive, more stressed and more prone to being distracted.
 Instead, focus on one task at a time and get the most mentally taxing jobs out of the way first.

 Take regular breaks: Balancing work tasks with regular breaks has been shown to improve energy, creativity and focus.
 Taking regular breaks to recharge throughout the day, even for a few moments can help to reduce the risk of burnout.